Libraries - Frequently Asked Questions

 All our libraries are fully accessible to wheelchair users.

-If you live in Reading and have difficulty visiting your library, you can request our Home Visiting Service [176kb].
-We usually visit every three weeks and can bring books you have requested.
+If you live in Reading and have difficulty visiting your library, you can request our mobile library service.

 Blind and Visually Impaired